 - Advertised landowner map

 - Objections received from advertised landowners or occupiers (3 pages total)

 - Car parking audit

 - Local Planning Policy No.7 Local Shopping Zone Design Guidelines

 - Development application plans

 - Development application business details

-- Feedback from owner after Briefing Session 18/2/20

 The development site is one of four sites that make up the Ashfield Local Shopping zone on the corner of Maidos Street and Colstoun Road.
-The centre is comprised of Shop (IGA) a Chemist (Subject site), Fast Food Premises (Kebab Shop) and a vacant tenancy (an approved Shop).
+The centre is comprised of a Shop (IGA), a Chemist (subject site), Fast Food Premises (Kebab Shop) and a vacant tenancy (an approved Shop).